rust-lang/cargo/src/doc/contrib/src/issues.md

   see if there is something similar or identical to what is reported.
 If it is obviously a duplicate, write a comment that it is a duplicate of the other issue, and close the issue.
-If it isn't obvious that it is a duplicate, leave a comment asking the author if it the other issue covers what they reported.
+If it isn't obvious that it is a duplicate, leave a comment asking the author if the other issue covers what they reported.

 * For a bug, check if the report contains enough information to reproduce it.
   If you can't reproduce it, solicit more information from the author to